 Critical Care - Part Deux (Top)

-There are codes you may use in addition to critical care (99291).
-CPT bundles certain separately identifiable services into the codes for critical care.
+While there are codes you may use in addition to critical care (99291 and 99292), CPT bundles certain separately identifiable services into the codes for critical care.
 The bundled codes are included in the list below:

 - the interpretation of cardiac output measurements (CPT 93561, 93562)